Bisexual pornography: Pornographic film industry

 Pornography featuring two or more men and a woman (e.g., gang bang or double penetration pornography) is generally classified as "straight pornography" as long as "there is little to no contact between the men" in order to "straighten" what otherwise could be a homoerotic encounter.
 Only when the men have sex with each other is the scene considered bisexual pornography.
 Bisexual pornography is generally not marketed to heterosexual men.
 According to the writer Jeffrey Escoffier, bisexual pornography is usually considered a gay genre.

 Male performers in heterosexual porn who have appeared in bisexual porn, have had their sexuality questioned and have been stigmatized due to homophobia, and have been accused by the gay community of being in denial about their sexual orientation; while male performers in gay porn who have appeared in bisexual porn have been accused of being heteronormative.

 In August 2018, MindGeek's gay pornographic website Men.com created controversy by releasing its first scene featuring MMF bisexual porn, sparking a discussion over whether bisexual porn belongs on a gay porn website.
 In reaction to the controversy, MindGeek decided to stop featuring bisexual pornography on Men.com and created a separate bisexual website instead called WhyNotBi.com.

 By 2019, bisexual pornography was a fast-growing genre.
-In 2021, "bisexual male" was one of Pornhub's top trending searches and bisexual videos were viewed more often by women than by men.
+In 2021, "bisexual male" was Pornhub's second top gaining category worldwide and bisexual videos were viewed more often by women than by men.

 Jim Powers, a director of bisexual pornographic films for the studio BiPhoria, says that stigma exists against bisexual pornography.
 Powers says that the genre is rapidly increasing in popularity, however prejudice exists in the industry against heterosexual men who appear in bisexual pornography, women who work with bisexual or gay men may be shunned due to perceived risk of HIV infection, and gay viewers may object to gay performers working with women because heterosexual sex is perceived as reinforcing a "heteronormative paradigm".
 Powers says that homophobic straight agents try to stop straight men from appearing in bisexual pornography, because gay sex is considered "verboten", while many gay and bisexual performers have stopped identifying as either gay or straight because the genre can be a "battlefield" due to gay viewers who want to "keep their gay men ‘pure’ and not to mix with women."

+AVN research suggests that both men and women are increasingly drawn to bisexual pornography because it caters to diverse sexual fantasies.
+For men, the appeal often comes from male-male-female scenes that combine threesome fantasies with an interest in male-male interaction, while for women, bisexual pornography is often appealing because male-male-female scenes highlight intimacy and interaction between men while still including male-female sex, allowing viewers to enjoy emotional connection, sexual tension, and a wider range of dynamics than traditional heterosexual content.